periebm/periebm/README.md

 - 📚 I’m a Software Developer, building personal projects (Typescript, NodeJS, SQL..) for learning or just for fun.

 - ⚡ As for today I'm working as a Hardware Developer (Graduated in Electrical Engineering).
-My activities includes coding microcontrollers in C, drawing PCBs,  and building electronic circuits of all sorts.
+My activities includes coding microcontrollers in C, drawing PCBs,  and building and breaking electronic circuits of all sorts.

 - 📫 Reach me in *periclesebmendes@gmail.com*